Head and Neck Cancer

 Introduction

-In the UK, around 10,000 new cases of HNSCCs are diagnosed each year, whilst in the US they account for 3-4% of all malignancies diagnosed.
-They are at least twice as common in men, with a rising incidence; specifically:
+In the UK, around 10,000 new cases of Head and Neck Squamous Cell Carcinomas (HNSCCs) are diagnosed each year, whilst in the US they account for 3-4% of all malignancies diagnosed.
+They are at least twice as common in males, with a rising incidence; of note:

-• Oropharyngeal cancer incidence is increasing, thought to be linked to Human Papilloma Virus (HPV) affecting the younger population
+• Oropharyngeal cancer incidence is increasing, thought to be linked to Human Papillomavirus (HPV) affecting the younger population

 • Laryngeal cancer incidence is decreasing, likely due to reduced smoking rates worldwide